 - Assume bigger is better.
 A smaller, high-quality emerald is far more valuable than a larger, dull stone.

-- Skip insurance, especially for valuable emerald jewelry.
+- Skip insurance, especially for valuable emerald jewellery.

 - Neglect to ask about return or exchange policies.